Wallingford's Boy with the Boot.

 Wallingford, Vermont

-Wallingford takes pride in its statue of the Boy With The Boot, one of a handful of Boy with the Boot statues of mysterious origin around the US and elsewhere.
+Wallingford takes pride in its Boy and the Boot, one of a handful of similar Boy and the Boot statues around the U.S. and elsewhere.

-The Boy is made out of cast iron, colorfully painted, eyes closed as if eternally sleepwalking through town.
+According to Stephen Haggerty, this particular Boy was sculpted by his father, Warren Dunning Haggerty, a Wallingford resident.
+The Boy is colorfully painted, with his eyes closed as if eternally sleepwalking through town.
 His right boot, held aloft, dribbles a stream of water into a circular pool.

-Some time around 1910, the Boy disappeared from the streets of Wallingford, and turned up ten years later in the Inn's attic.
-He has since stood on the main street (except when stored away for the winter), as the symbol of the town.
-The Official Home Page of Wallingford features an animated Boy and the Boot, water merrily arcing from the boot in an endless loop.
+Around 1910 the Boy disappeared from his original spot on the streets of Wallingford (His pool had been used as a trough for thirsty horses).
+The Boy turned up ten years later in the Wallingford Inn's attic, and in 1927 he was installed on the Inn's lawn.
+Despite this narrower focus, the Boy remains the civic symbol of the entire town.
+The online homepage of Wallingford features an animated Boy and the Boot, water merrily arcing from the boot in an endless loop.

 Side view of the Boy with the Boot.

-But all may not be peaceful in Wallingford.
-Next to the Boy With The Boot we saw "Fight The Power" anarchist peace signs sprayed on the town's new traffic light and crosswalk signals.
+Yet all may not be peaceful in Wallingford.
+Next to the Boy and the Boot we saw anarchist "Fight The Power" symbols sprayed on the town's traffic light and crosswalk signals.

 Also see: Boy with the Boot Statues